Jurilz/esp32_wifi_lib/README.md

 The *WiFi Setup Charactersistics* can be found via the UUID `59a3861e-8d11-4f40-9597-912f562e4759`.

-They expect the WiFi name (SSID) and the passwort seperated by a newline character (`\n`) and encoded as a byte array.
+They expect the WiFi name (SSID) and the password seperated by a newline character (`\n`) and encoded as a byte array.
 An attempt is then made to establish a connection with the given WiFi.

 On succes a notification (SUCCESS) is written to the *Available Networks Characteristics*.